bcd/freewpc/machine/tz/tz.md

 # No lock needed to relight Gumball
 Easy Light Gumball: yes_no, YES
+# Hit Slot/Piano to relight if < 8 door_panels
+Easy Light Door panels: yes_no, YES

 ##########################################################################
 # Items for the Feature Audits menu.